joy loverde

 Holidays Are NOT the Ideal Time to Talk About Eldercare – Part 1

-With the holiday season fast approaching, you may think this is an ideal time to openly discuss eldercare needs with the people in your immediate family.
+With the holiday season fast approaching, and family members all in one place, you may believe that this is an ideal time to open up the dialogue with parents’ about their future needs.
 And I think otherwise.

 You’ve probably heard the expression, “timing is everything.”
 That statement is especially true when it comes to holiday family gatherings.